 She played a fall and spring season where she used her speed and leadership as the scrum half of sides that won 3rd place in 15s and a state championship in D1 7s.
 She had a try in the 7s game to defeat the national champion CMH team at Grove Field.
-She is the only player in team history to have scored multiple career tries against CMH’s varsity side.
+She was the only player in team history to have scored multiple career tries against CMH’s varsity side (until 2022).
 Her ability to slip through holes in the defense made her the leading scorer on the 2018 D1 7s team.
-She also won the 2018 All-Star senior award, MVP of the 2018 WGR 3rd place game, and WGR all-state honors.
+She also won the 2018 All-Star Senior Award, MVP of the 2018 WGR 3rd place game, and WGR all-state honors.
 She coached tag at Menomonee Falls and helps coach Hamilton in the spring.
 She currently plays for Colorado State and Oconomowoc Rugby.

 He started the team at Hamilton and led the team as the head coach in its first two seasons.
 He finished his head coaching career with a 15s record of 8-4 in regular/post-season games and 4-1 in 7s games.
 He coached six all-state players and led the team to a 3rd place finish at the 2018 WGR 15s state tournament.
 After promoting himself to general manager, he oversaw the hiring of the team’s first female coaches to promote equity within the team’s leadership.
 In his two years as GM, he has overseen one major rebranding effort, several sponsorships, the addition of a tag and alumni program, and the team’s largest number of players.
-The program had 85 girls/women play with the Hamilton name on their jersey during the 2020-2021 school year, becoming the largest high school rugby program in the state and the largest girls’ team in the school.
-This growth has helped the team win its third state championship in 7s rugby.
-He currently serves as the president of Wisconsin Girls’ Rugby and is a founding member of Wisconsin Youth Rugby.
+As of the 2020-2021 school, 85 girls/women played the sport of rugby under Coach Holloway in just three seasons, becoming the largest high school rugby program in the state and the largest girls’ team in the school.
+This growth has helped the team win its third state championship in 7s rugby in 2021.
+He previously served as the president of Wisconsin Girls’ Rugby (2019-2021) and is a founding member of Wisconsin Youth Rugby.
 Under his leadership, he has been able to help grow the number of girls’ teams and number of female coaches and refs within the state.

 Katie “Mac” McNeil

 She was hired to run the team’s 7s program in 2018.
-Under her reign, the team has won two D1 7s state championships and one D2 7s state championship.
-As the head coach of 7s, her teams have gone 42-14-5 for a 68.8% win percentage.
+Under her reign, the team has won three D1 7s state championships and two D2 7s state championship.
+As the head coach of 7s, her teams have gone 62-17-6 for a 72.9% win percentage.
 During her first fall season, she served as 15s forward head coach and was the co-head coach of the limited 2020 15s season due to the COVID-19 pandemic.
+She took over as GM/Head Coach of the team in 2021, leading the Chargers to a 3rd place finish in state and a 5th place finish in nationals in 15s.
+Her 2021 15s team scored a team record 190 points after only allowing 36 against.
 She is best known for her fun, outgoing, and infectious personality in addition to her demand that her players have both quality and character.
 Her strengths as a coach are her well-organized practices that are both fun and developmental.
-She currently plays for Oconomowoc Rugby.